yclim95/project-management-foundation/README.md

 ## 7. Work with Teams

-## 8. Monitor & Control Progres & Performance
+## 8. Monitor & Control Progress & Performance

 ## 9. Close a Project